jjakob/gentoo-overlay/README.txt

 - mask all packages in this overlay: echo printf '%s' "*/*::jjakob" > /etc/portage/package.mask/repo_jjakob
-- add my gpg public key to root's gpg trust store (This will download my key and mark it as fully trusted in root's trust store.
+- add my gpg public key to root's gpg trust store (This will download my key and mark it as ultimately trusted in root's trust store.
 If you wish to contact me to arrange key signing please do!):
   - as user:
     - gpg --recv-keys 32238A107C6830B72F45042DEAF0634961C07989